 |Made at Add Letters|

 What Are Debates?Before I go further, I've been debating about putting in this paragraph.
 The word debate is not as specific as it once was.
 I've had angry atheists post comments at The Question Evolution Project and told their friends that they "debated" us.
 Not hardly!
-Dry gulching people with inflammatory comments (which are usually way off-topic anyway) is not "debating", that's commenting or trolling.
-Perhaps comments can develop into discussions, but those are seldom debates in the real sense of the word.
+Dry gulching people with inflammatory comments (which are usually way off-topic anyway) is not "debating", that's commenting (and often, simple trolling).
+Perhaps comments can develop into discussions, but those seldom become debates in the real sense of the word.
 Also, contradiction is not debating, nor is it refutation of a position.
 Such things usually degenerate into free-for-alls unless a moderator puts a halt to them.

 Debating has been with us for a mighty long time, spanning many cultures.
 It has been used in academic training.
 (Today, colleges have "safe spaces" so they won't get their feelings hurt.
 So much for having a debate club!)
 If you read the book of Acts, there's a heap of debating going on, including in the synagogues or with the Greek philosophers; in Acts chapter 17 we see that observing and participating in debates was a form of intellectual entertainment.